docker/dockercraft/README.md

 The Minecraft server we use is [http://cuberite.org](http://cuberite.org).
 A custom Minecraft compatible game server written in C++. [github repo](https://github.com/cuberite/cuberite)

-This server accepts plugins, scripts written in LUA.
+This server accepts plugins, scripts written in Lua.
 So we did one for Docker. (world/Plugins/Docker)

 Unfortunately, there's no nice API to communicate with these plugins.
 But there's a webadmin, and plugins can be responsible for "webtabs".

 ```lua
 Plugin:AddWebTab("Docker",HandleRequest_Docker)
 ```
 Basically it means the plungin can catch POST requests sent to `http://127.0.0.1:8080/webadmin/Docker/Docker`.

 ### Goproxy

-Events from the Docker remote API are transmitted to the LUA plugin by a small daemon (written in Go). (go/src/goproxy)
+Events from the Docker remote API are transmitted to the Lua plugin by a small daemon (written in Go). (go/src/goproxy)

 ```go
 func MCServerRequest(data url.Values, client *http.Client) {